 Frankly, any impact of building muscle mass in terms of fat loss or the energy balance will come through the calories burned during training (which also isn’t very high) and the calories needed to synthesize new muscle.
 Even that isn’t that big simply because muscle growth is so slow.
 But once that muscle has been gained, it’s resting energy expenditure is quite low.

 I’d finish by noting this.
-Consider that gaining 3 lbs of fat would burn the same number of calories.
+Consider that gaining 3 lbs of fat would burn the same number of calories as gaining 1 lb of muscle.
 And that’s a lot easier and more fun to do.
 To that I’d add that carrying around those extra 3 pounds of weight will increase the energy expenditure during exercise or NEAT.
 So the effect on TDEE might be even higher.
 No I’m absolutely not saying to do this.
 Rather, I’m just making two points.
 The first is that fat does burn calories.
 Not much but it does.
 And it’s only 1/3rd as much as muscle to begin with.

 Organs Win the RMR Game